andreas-wilm/kickstart.nvim/AW.md

 - R | replace mode, i.e. keep replacing
 - :s/thee/the/g | replace thee for the in line (g for all occurences per line)
 - :%s/thee/the/gc | replace thee for the in file and ask for conformation (c)
-- :!cmd | to run cmd
+- :!cmd | to run cmd (optionally works on and replaces selection)
-- :r!cmd | run cmd and insert output
+- :r !cmd | run cmd and insert output
+- :r FILE | retrieves/inserts files
 - zz | center current line on screen
 - gw{motion}  | reformat. e.g. } for paragraph.
-See also gq
+See also gq. gq might have trouble with LSP
 - x or X | delete character forward / backward
 - df<char> or dF<char> | delete forward/backward until char
   - same for c or y